 The important difference between alternative and integrative medicine is that cancer centers like Roswell Park do not claim that these therapies will cure a patient’s cancer.
-“Chemotherapy, radiation and surgery are going to cure your cancer,” says Doug McDaniel, L.Ac., and Integrative Medicine Program Manager at Roswell Park.
+“Chemotherapy, radiation and surgery are going to cure your cancer,” says Doug McDaniel, L.Ac. (formally of Roswell Park).
 Integrative therapies can help with symptom management and general supportive care, such as easing nausea, joint pain, and improving sleep and appetite.
 “I like to say, I’m the one that keeps you strong and healthy while you’re going through your treatment.”

 “If we really look at what “alternative medicine” means, it’s treating a disease with therapies like acupuncture or acupressure instead of conventional treatments like chemotherapy or surgery.
 What I do, is an integrative approach,” says McDaniel.

 Through the integrative medicine program, McDaniel is able to work in unison with the patient’s primary oncologist to come up with a supportive care plan that best suits each patient.
 “The therapies that I practice here are modalities that have evidence to support that they are safe for the patient and help treat certain side effects, reduce unwanted symptoms and support the efficacy of their treatments,” says McDaniel.